ImanovFuad/Python/Object-model.md

 This abstract class states the interface for OWM web API responses' JSON parsing: every API endpoint returns a different JSON message that has to be parsed to a specific object from the PyOWM object model.
 Subclasses of _JSONParser_ shall implement this contract: instances of these classes shall be used by subclasses of the _OWM_ abstract class.

+### The OWMCache abstract class
+This abstract class states the interface for OWM web API responses' cache.
+The target of subclasses is to implement the get/set methods so that the JSON payloads of OWM web API responses are cached and looked up using the correspondent HTTP full URL that originated them.

+### The LinkedList abstract class
+This abstract class models a generic linked list data structure.

 # OWM web API 2.5 object model